ProjectApario/.github/profile/README.md

 # Welcome to Project Apario

+> **TL;DR** I regret building this piece of software when I did.
+I should have never built it.
+I was wrong to build it.
+I wish I could take it back.

 In 2020 I built the **PhoenixVault** and then went through a _personal transformation_ that essentially _undercut_ myself from my own project so that I could recompnse that happened to me in Romania with what I was doing in America.
 The pandemic, really introduced those challenges for me as an Ceaușescu orphanage survivor that I overcame and built in service to others regardless of any naysayers or clout-deniers might try to proclaim.

 ![PhoenixVault](https://github.com/ProjectApario/reader/blob/1f0fa7247062a6e483f63629f9736ffd00e8d87e/bundled/assets/images/phoenixvault_logo-light.png)